dburles/react-tiny-state/README.md

 Make a HoC (We're using [Recompose](https://github.com/acdlite/recompose) here too):

+We connect and subscribe to state changes by calling the state container as a function.

 ```js
 const withCounter = compose(
   // Calling the state container as a function returns a higher order component: